 The website needs help.
-It does not appear to have been updated in many years, and is showing its age.
-Faucets are illustrated in most instances by single 3/4 images, not much larger than thumbnails, minimally staged, that look like they were taken with someone's smart phone.
-Multiple images showing several views of each faucet would help with visualization, or, better yet, a 360° viewing feature such as is used by In2aqua and MR Direct for its Sir faucets, that allows the mouse to rotate the faucet to any viewing angle
+It does not appear to have been updated in many years and is showing its age.
+Faucets are illustrated in most instances by single 3/4 images, not much larger than thumbnails, minimally staged, that look like they were taken with someone's smartphone.
+Multiple images showing several views of each faucet would help with visualization, or, better yet, a 360° viewing feature such as is used by that allows the mouse to rotate the faucet to any viewing angle

 The information provided about the faucets is not enough for an informed buying decision.
 Specifications are almost non-existent.
 Nothing about the cartridge, no available finishes no dimensioned drawings or exploded parts diagram.
 Most sites have at least a downloadable .pdf specification sheet.
 Strom does not.
-There are installation instructions in .pdf format for most faucets that includes an exploded view, but the view is not keyed to a parts list.
+There are installation instructions in .pdf format for most faucets that include an exploded view.
+But, the view is not keyed to a parts list.

 The Supercoat Brass protective finish is, however, "absolutely" guaranteed for as long as the original purchaser owns his or her home But the warranty requires the product to be sent to Strom for refinishing, a process that could take many weeks of being without that particular faucet.
 Beginning in 2015 Strom's quarter turn ceramic cartridge is also guaranteed for a lifetime.
 We hope this upgrade is the beginning of a trend that will lead to a general lifetime warranty.
 This is a line of faucets that deserves a better warranty.